privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 on top of HTTP2 that is used to build scalable and fast APIs. gRPC uses [protocol buffers][13] as the [interface description language][14] and underlying message interchange format.

-Bidding and Auction services code will be open sourced to [Privacy Sandbox github][17].
+Bidding and Auction services code is open sourced to [Privacy Sandbox github][17].

 ### Adtech Code